kimkev/Kimkev.github.io/README.md

 Source code for gh-pages branch

-Live demo is curerntly on https://kimkev.github.io/app/
+Live demo is currently on https://kimkev.github.io/app/